regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 # i3 Features

-[Starting with Regolith 2.0]({{< ref "docs/reference/configurations.md" >}}), many aspects of i3 configuration are managed via the package manager.
-Regolith provides all of it's i3 configuration via "config partials".
+[Starting with Regolith 2.0]({{< ref "docs/reference/configurations.md#history" >}}), many aspects of i3 configuration are managed via the package manager.
+Regolith provides all of its i3 configuration via "config partials".
 These packages install thier i3 config partials into `/usr/share/regolith/i3/config.d`.
 By installing and removing packages, i3 configuration can be customized for specific preferences.
 By default, when the `regolith-desktop` package is installed, these configuration elements are also installed as soft dependencies:

 | Package                      | Function          |
 |------------------------------|-------------------|